jameshanlon/jameshanlon.github.io/content/python-processor.md

 I have recently spent some time thinking about how hardware can be architected and optimised to better support high-level dynamic languages such as Python and JavaScript.
-There appears to be a significant gap between the way processors and memory systems are built, and the characterisitcs of dynamic-language workloads.
+There appears to be a significant gap between the way processors and memory systems are built, and the characteristics of dynamic-language workloads.
 This gap presents a huge opportunity for new hardware innovation.

 ## Dynamic languages